vsui/hypergraph-k-cut/README.md

 ## Testing

 To run the tests, run `make test`.
 The tests will run several cut algorithms on small problems and verify that everything is working correctly.

 ## Usage

+This repository is a collection of various tools for computing cuts in hypergraphs:

+- `hcut`: A CLI for computing hypergraph cuts.
+- `hexperiment`: Collects benchmark data on cut algorithms.
+See [`hexperiment` README](app/hexperiment/README.md)
+- `hgen`: A tool for generating hypergraph problem instances.
+- `hsparsify`: A tool for generating sparse certificates (from CX '18).

+## Usage